 Via Wiki Commons

 Due to Hurricane Sandy, 2012 was the first time the parade was ever cancelled, and it caused the parade to suffer major financial losses.
 It was uncertain if a 2013 parade would be possible, but thanks to a successful Kickstarter campaign it was brought to life with the theme “Revival!
 Hallelujah Halloween!
 Bring Halloween Back to NYC!”
 2015’s theme was “the Garden of Earthly Delights,” and corresponding puppets included unfurling blossoms and tempting fruits, as well as a giant Tree of Life.
-This year, we can’t what’s in store on the 31st when “Cabinet of Curiosities: An Imaginary Menagerie” makes its way across the Village streets.
+This year, we can’t what’s in store on the 31st when “I AM Robot” makes its way across the Village streets with its Grand Marshall, “extreme costumer” Machine Dazzle.

 - My 1,400sqft: Inside Puppet Maker Ralph Lee’s Live/Work Space in Westbeth Artists Housing